dol3vs/ERP-SQL/README.md

 - No transformation logic — only clean data from OfficeIntegration
 - Drives dashboards and mobile access for clients

-- ## 🌐 API Integration Procedures

-This system includes stored procedures that handle data exchange with external services using SQL Server’s built-in capabilities.

-### 📤 `SP_SendDataToAPI`
-A stored procedure that sends transformed data (e.g., clients or documents) to an external system using HTTP `POST`.

-- Uses `sp_OACreate`, `sp_OAMethod`, and `sp_OASetProperty` for native SQL HTTP calls
-- Sends JSON payloads formatted from ERP or integration tables
-- Logs response status and error handling to a custom logging table

-### 📥 `SP_ImportFromAPI`
-Fetches external data (e.g., delivery status, prices, or user details) via HTTP `GET` or `POST`.

-- Consumes external API endpoints using built-in SQL tools
-- Parses JSON into temporary or staging tables for processing
-- Can be scheduled with SQL Server Agent

-These procedures are typically used in the `OfficeIntegration` database and are part of the automated flow that keeps external data synced with the local ERP model.

 ---

 ## 🛠️ Technologies Used